a312863063/Video-Auto-Wipe/README.md

 If you are interested in AIGC application tools, you can learn a bit about it on [this blog](https://www.seeprettyface.com/).<br />
 --------------------------------------------------------------------------------------------------<br /><br />

 Erase the fixed-pattern content you don't want to see in your video.
-This project shares a model for subtitle removal.
+This project shares a model for subtitle removal.<br /><br />

 # 效果预览
 ## 1. 字幕擦除